Chapter 6: No Story Left Behind

 The first memory that hits you with a strong emotional charge—that’s the one to write about.

-If too many memories come up at once, just pick one.
+If too many memories come up at once, pick the most impactful one you can remember clearly.
 We’ll bring home every story we need to.
 One sentence at a time.

 And if a non-military memory comes up and feels important, trust your instincts and write about it.
 Our bodies keep the score and they often guide us towards the stories that need attention.